Germany’s defense minister resigns amid Ukraine criticism | Times Leader

 By GEIR MOULSON and FRANK JORDANS

-BERLIN (AP) — Germany’s much-criticized defense minister announced her resignation Monday, as her department steers the massive project of modernizing the country’s military and oversees expanding weapons deliveries to Ukraine.
+BERLIN (AP) — Germany’s much-criticized defense minister announced her resignation Monday following a series of missteps while her department steers the massive project of modernizing the country’s military and oversees expanding weapons deliveries to Ukraine.

 “The valuable work of the soldiers and many people in my department must stand in the foreground,” she said.

+“I know from my perspective how things should proceed and we will announce that in due time too,” said Scholz.

+A government spokesperson, Christiane Hoffmann, said earlier Monday that it was important to Scholz to ensure gender parity among ministers, but declined to comment on a possibility of a wider Cabinet reshuffle.

-The 57-year-old has been defense minister since Scholz became chancellor in December 2021.
-Critics have long portrayed her as out of her depth but Scholz stood by her, describing her last month as “a first-class defense minister.”
+The 57-year-old Lambrecht had been defense minister since Scholz became chancellor in December 2021.
+Critics had long portrayed her as out of her depth.
+But Scholz stood by her, describing her last month as “a first-class defense minister.”
 Pressure on her mounted recently after an ill-judged New Year’s video message.

 Lambrecht’s resignation comes at a sensitive moment, as Scholz faces mounting pressure to make another significant step forward in German military aid to Ukraine by agreeing to deliver Leopard 2 battle tanks.
 Earlier this month, Germany agreed to provide 40 Marder armored personnel carriers and a Patriot air defense missile battery to Kyiv.